Stock market today: Wall Street remains in a lull as indexes drift

 Treasury yields have largely been easing since Federal Reserve Chair Jerome Powell said last week that it remains closer to cutting its main interest rate than hiking it, despite a string of stubbornly high readings on inflation this year.
 A cooler-than-expected jobs report on Friday, meanwhile, suggested the U.S. economy could pull off the balancing act of staying solid enough to avoid a bad recession without being so strong that it keeps inflation too high.

-The yield on the two-year Treasury, which moves closer with expectations for action by the Fed, edged down to 4.82% from 4.83%.
+The yield on the two-year Treasury, which moves closer with expectations for action by the Fed, held steady at 4.83%.

 In stock markets abroad, indexes fell across much of Asia.
 Japan's Nikkei 225 dropped 1.6% after Nintendo forecast that its net profit would fall in the upcoming fiscal year and announced that news of a successor product to its popular Switch device will be made by March 2025.